Netflix reaches for Emmys milestone, but can it outpace HBO?

 HBO has argued that its focus on a smaller, curated slate of programming ensures quality.

-Randall Stephenson, chairman and chief executive of HBO owner AT&T Inc (T.N), on Wednesday called Netflix the WalMart of video subscription services, while he likened HBO to luxury jeweler Tiffany & Co.
+Randall Stephenson, chairman and chief executive of HBO owner AT&T Inc, on Wednesday called Netflix the WalMart of video subscription services, while he likened HBO to luxury jeweler Tiffany & Co.

 “It’s a very premium, high-end brand for premium content,” Stephenson said at an investor conference.